onjara/optic/README.md

 # Obfuscation

-log-gear allows you to obfuscate log records sent to a stream, allowing a log record to be obfuscated in one stream but not another.
+optic allows you to obfuscate log records sent to a stream, allowing a log record to be obfuscated in one stream but not another.
 Obfuscation will hide part of a log record, leaving the remainder untouched.
 Obfuscation takes place after monitors and also after log filtering but before the log record is sent